Now a man came up to Jesus and asked, "Teacher, what good thing must I do to get eternal life?" Matthew 19:16

 If the Big words used in Christianity are a problem, try this explanations page.

 If you want to take the step to follow Jesus and know his forgiveness and renewing power, Please click Become a follower

 Please do not try and make yourself good enough before you approach God - let Him do it.

 The Christian should not be surprised when troubles and sufferings come.
 Being a Christian does not render anyone immune from the sufferings experienced by everyone in this fallen world.
 Indeed, Jesus promised troubles to His followers, because the world hated Jesus and it will hate us if we live like Jesus did.
 The difference is that we have God's help to see us through, and His assurance that we will be safe with him at the end.
 Read the story of Joseph (Genesis 37 onwards) and the Psalms of David to get an idea of trusting God through difficulty and opposition.

 It is not the purpose of this website to be negative or attack people of other faiths, but a Christian should be aware that our God will not share our allegiance with any other god, and that the Christian will face opposition for his faith.
 Christians will quickly be confronted by Islam and they will want to understand where they stand.
 The claims made for Islam in the media are misrepresentations, and the Christian should examine them carefully.
 See Islam for an outline of the major issues.

 We live in a Post Modernist society, which is very subtly undermining the Christian way.
 The New Age and Witchcraft (Wicca) are on the rise and being vigorously propagated.
 See Post Modernist Society and Harry Potter

 The forces at work in the world, against the purposes of God are personified in the city of Babylon.
-This city appears many times in the Bible, from Genesis to Revelation, so it is clearly very significant.
+This city appears many times in the Bible, so it is clearly very significant.

 Click the banner below to go to the site map and choose another page